Najeeb Halaby Award for Public Service

 Award for Individual Achievement

 An immigrant from Turkey, Hamdi Ulukaya is emblematic of the open and entrepreneurial spirit of many who come to this country.
-With the help of a loan from the Small Business Administration and local grants, he established his Greek yogurt company “Chobani” in 2007.
+With the help of a loan from the Small Business Administration and local grants, he established his Greek yogurt company “Chobani” in 2005.
 In less than a decade, he grew the company’s worth to more than $1 billion.
 Despite the meteoric rise of Chobani, Mr. Ulukaya has been dedicated to redefining the role of the corporate sector in philanthropy.
-After traveling to the Greek island of Lesbos to see the impacts of the refugee crisis first hand, he established the Tent Foundation—a global alliance of more than 40 businesses and NGOs dedicated to resolving the most complex issue of our time.
+After witnessing the worsening refugee crisis around the globe, he established the Tent Foundation—his personal philanthropy that seeks to improve the lives and livelihoods of the world’s 65 million refugees and displaced people and help them realize their full potential.
 Understanding the intricate and enduring nature of this crisis, Mr. Ulukaya signed the “Giving Pledge” in 2015 committing to give away most of his personal wealth over his lifetime to assist refugees.
 His commitment to refugees extends to his own business, which employs hundreds of newly settled individuals while also providing much needed support such as English classes to help them integrate into their new communities.
-Sitting on the boards of the Special Olympics and the Pathfinder Village for Down Syndrome, he is a testament to living one’s life in service of others.
+Sitting on the boards of the Special Olympics and the Pathfinder Village, he is a testament to living one’s life in service of others.